eggplantzzz/eth-query/README.md

 const ethQuery = require('eth-query');
 ```

 This module exposes a function that takes a number *n* as an argument.
-It then logs a report to the console
+It then does two things: it logs a report to the console
-giving details about the last *n* blocks written to the ethereum blockchain.
+giving details about the last *n* blocks written to the ethereum blockchain and returns a Promise that
+resolves with a more detailed report.
+See below for more details about the data.
 ```
 // returns details about the last 5 blocks written ethQuery(5)
+  .then(data => {
+    console.log(data);
+  });
 ```

 You may also include an optional boolean as a second argument.
 If `true` is passed as a second argument, the function